 The Vessel, New York City’s newest attraction raised many eyebrows, but so did Eiffel Tower in Paris, Metropol Parasol in Seville, and even Mount Rushmore here in the USA.
 Facing disapproval at first, these structures slowly gained their popularity and eventually became a magnet for tourism.
-Breaking grounds, going out of ordinary often faces disapproval, but many projects eventually earn their time to shine.
+Breaking grounds, going out of the ordinary often faces disapproval, but many projects eventually earn their time to shine.
 Will this happen to New York’s controversial attraction?
 Only time will tell.
 Meanwhile, if you want to judge on your own, here is all you need to know about how to visit the Vessel.

 How to visit the Vessel in New York – all you need to know

 When I first stumbled upon the news about the Vessel, most comments I read were negative.
-Some people called it ugly, others saw no purpose of having a building that serves no purpose.
+Some people called it ugly, others saw no purpose in having a building that serves no purpose.
 From the pictures I saw, I formed a different opinion.

-Symmetrical, shiny brown structure reaching to the sky looked intriguing to me and not ugly at all.
+A symmetrical, shiny brown structure reaching to the sky looked intriguing to me and not ugly at all.
 So when the opportunity came, I decided to verify my initial judgment.
 Before my flight from Newark airport to the South of Spain, I spent one night in Jersey City, my favorite base for visiting New York, just for the purpose of seeing the Vessel.